 By that, she means the true craft beer lovers.
 In fact, Martinez wonders if a lot of the new breweries opening today are trying to succeed too quickly, without necessarily doing things the “right” way.
 In other words, by ignoring the small percentage of long-time craft beer fans in order to pack their breweries with a certain hoi polloi who typically don’t venture into breweries and brewpubs.
 She thinks the key to her ultimate success will be in building a loyal fan base not fickle toward the lure of the newest thing.

 That might be wise as this untapped beer market is only going to get smaller and smaller as more and more breweries continue arriving in the borough.
-A month or so after Lineup came to be, Wartega Brewing opened on that same sixth floor space, even sharing Martinez’s brewing equipment.
-According to their website, owners Merlin Ward and Mimi Ortega have “entrepreneurship and marketing backgrounds.”
+Wartega Brewing opened earlier that same month on that same sixth floor space and even shared brewing equipment with Lineup.
+According to their website, husband and wife team Merlin Ward and Mimi Ortega have “entrepreneurship and marketing backgrounds.”
 While, their brewing focus so far has been on beers fruited, herbed, and spiced, like Overmorrow, a citrusy light ale brewed with juniper berries.
 They also produce intriguing barrel-aged coffees.

 It’s always scary opening up a new spot.”